open-mmlab/mmaction2/docs/getting_started.md

 the param `video` should be `VIDEO.mp4` (`VIDEO_NAME`).

 * When rawframes path is `VIDEO_NAME/img_xxxxx.jpg`, and `data_prefix` is None in the config file, the param `video` should be `VIDEO_NAME`.

+* When passing a url instead of a local video file, you need to use OpenCV as the video decoding backend.

 A notebook demo can be found in [demo/demo.ipynb](/demo/demo.ipynb)